sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

   }
   ```

-This request returns the following response
+  This request returns the following response.

   ```
   {